 Do you have bandsaw vibration or blade tracking problems?
 Wheels lost their cambered/crowned profile?

 Send to Vesper Tools in Carrum Downs in Melbourne and we shall fix them.

 Please read the below, and contact Vesper Tools by phone or email for more info.

 Wheel size 250mm dia to 1400mm+ dia.
 Max wheel face width 150mm.

-We vulcanize new rubber onto your wheels.
+We vulcanize new rubber onto your bandsaw wheels.
 Grind it circular, profile it with a nice crown, and balance.

 If the existing rubber is serviceable but worn, we can simply re-grind, re-profile and re-balance.